cGuille/Twilter/README.md

   - 3) Your browser inform you that Twilter can access to your data on twitter.com, chose "Add" to continue ;
   - 4) Twilter is now installed.
 You can manage your muted accounts & keyword from the extension option page, available from your browser extension page.

+If you already had a Twitter tab open before installing Twilter, you'll have to reload it !

 Licence
 =======